 valid piece of proof during a chargeback dispute.
 A clean receipt should be the

 first step in fighting a chargeback.

-The statute of limitations for issuing chargebacks vary from
+The statute of limitations for issuing chargebacks varies from

 following a transaction.
 Thus it’s recommended merchants retain their receipts

 and records in an organized fashion, so they are able to thriftily and